-I responded to a newsletter question from Bill L. who signed off with an Army special forces motto in Latin.
-Readers wanted to know more about the motto.
-Following is a summary of elite military units and their mottoes.
+I responded to a newsletter question from Bill L. who signed off with an Army special forces motto in Latin, which I translated for readers.
+It created a lot of interest and requests for more information.
+I then published a summary of elite military units and their mottoes. -Adrian Adams

 SEALs (Navy).
 Established in 1962, SEALs operate on SEa, Air, and Land conducting unconventional warfare.
 They carry out clandestine, high-impact missions and special reconnaissance.
 Their motto, "The only easy day was yesterday."